Skip to main content

 Configuration

-In this section the configuration object is described in depth.
+This section describes the configuration object in depth.

 Workflow providers

-There is an example of a minimal workflow package setup here.
-To register a workflow, a package function (called a provider), with at least these annotations is needed:
+An example of a minimal workflow package setup is available here.
+To register a workflow, create a package function (called a provider) with at least these annotations:

 //tags: model